Farfetch/rules-framework/CONTRIBUTING.md

     $ git checkout -b my-branch
     ```

+1. Create a `.env` file to adjust specific settings for your local environment.
+Use the `.env_template` as a starting point.

 1. Perform your code changes, including covering unit tests and integration tests.

 1. [Windows Environment] After your code changes are done, under a PowerShell terminal and located at local repository root, run: